serhiy-dranko/Dataskools/Week_6/Day_2/Reference_to_the_tasks.md

 - A **Filter Rows** step that could have been applied earlier to reduce the volume of data processed by all subsequent steps

 For each consolidation opportunity you find — describe it in your notes.
 You do not need to implement all of them but identify at least two.

+So I've done a bit change data and upload csv from folder this step allowed us exclude all duplicated steps in months and also now we do not need Monthly and Trips_combained queries.

 **Check 3 — Load Verification:**
 Go to **Home → Close & Apply dropdown → Apply Changes** and watch the loading progress.